ncatlab/nlab-content/pages/2667.md

 +-- {: .un_def}
 ######Definition
-A **Schur functor** is a pseudonatural transformation $U \to U$, where
+An (abstract) **Schur functor** is a pseudonatural transformation $S: U \to U$, where
 $$U: SymMonLinCauch \to Cat$$
 is the forgetful 2-functor.
 A **morphism** of Schur functors is a modification between such pseudonatural transformations.
 =--

-What this proposed definition makes immediately clear is that _Schur functors are closed under composition_.
+What this proposed definition makes manifestly obvious is that _Schur functors are closed under composition_.
 This provides a satisfying conceptual explanation of _plethysm_, as we will explore in the next two sections.

 However, we must begin by checking that this proposed definition is equivalent to the more familiar one given earlier!

 ## Representability ##

-To build a bridge from our abstract description of Schur functors as pseudonatural transformations to the more classical descriptions, we start with the following key result.
+To build a bridge from abstract Schur functors as pseudonatural transformations to the more classical descriptions, we start with the following key result.

 +-- {: .un_thm}
 ######Theorem